bowdensl712/Endless-Dungeon/README.md

 Problem: How to display the inventory text without messing up the current progress in travel/combat?
 Solution: Just hide the container div and replace it with another inventory div.

+Problem: Upon opening the inventory page, all the contents are populated in an unordered list.
+However, if you close and reopen the inventory, the contents are listed twice.
+Solution: Upon closing the inventory, a 'while' loop checks if inventoryContents.firstChild is 'true', then removes said child one-by-one, until there are none left.